textioHQ/js-style-guide/README.md

   <a name="accessors--not-required"></a><a name="23.1"></a>
   - [24.1](#accessors--not-required) Accessor functions for properties are not required.
+TODO: Add example or combine with below if same example

   <a name="accessors--no-getters-setters"></a><a name="23.2"></a>
   - [24.2](#accessors--no-getters-setters) Do not use JavaScript getters/setters as they cause unexpected side effects and are harder to test, maintain, and reason about.
 Instead, if you do make accessor functions, use `getVal()` and `setVal('hello')`.